nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User requests to add a student group
+1. User requests to add a student group.
-2. ArchDuke adds the group
+2. ArchDuke adds the group.
-3. ArchDuke GUI displays the group in the group list
+3. ArchDuke updates the group list and displays the group in the group list.

    Use case ends.

+**Extensions**

+* 1a.
+The group attributes are in an invalid format.
+  * 1a1.
+ArchDuke shows an error message.
+    Use case resumes from step 1.

 **Use case: UC05 - Delete a student group**

 **MSS:**

-1. User requests to delete a specific group in the list
+1. User requests to delete a group in the group list.
-2. ArchDuke deletes the group
+2. ArchDuke deletes the group.
-3. ArchDuke GUI no longer displays the data of that specific group
+3. ArchDuke updates the group list and removes the group from the group list.

    Use case ends.